UBC-DSCI/introduction-to-datascience-python/source/reading.md

 shown in the table of parameters in {numref}`fig:NASA-API-parameters`.
-Let's obtain all the records between May 1, 2023, and July 13, 2023, and store the result in an object called `nasa_data`; now the response will take the form of a Python list, with one dictionary item similar to the above for each of the 74 days between the start and end dates:
+Let's obtain all the records between May 1, 2023, and July 13, 2023, and store the result in an object called `nasa_data`; now the response will take the form of a Python list.
+Each item in the list will correspond to a single day's record (just like the `nasa_data_single` object), and there will be 74 items total, one for each day between the start and end dates:

 ```python
 nasa_data = requests.get(